spectrocloud/librarium/docs/docs-content/profiles/cluster-profiles/cluster-profiles.md

 tags: ["profiles", "cluster profiles"]
 ---

-Cluster profiles are composed of layers.
-You can create the following types of cluster profiles using packs, Helm charts, and custom manifests to meet specific types of workloads on your Palette cluster deployments.
+Cluster profiles are composed of layers using packs, Helm charts, and custom manifests to meet specific types of workloads on your Palette cluster deployments.
 You can create as many profiles as needed for your workload cluster deployments.
 You can also create multiple cluster profile versions.
-For guidance on creating profile versions, review [Version a Cluster Profile](version-cluster-profile.md).
+For guidance on creating profile versions, review [Version a Cluster Profile](../cluster-profiles/modify-cluster-profiles/version-cluster-profile.md).

-You can build three types of cluster profiles:
+You can create three types of cluster profiles:

   - *Infrastructure* profiles provide the essential components for workload cluster deployments within a [tenant](../../glossary-all.md#tenant): Operating System (OS), Kubernetes, Network, and Storage.
 Collectively, these layers form the infrastructure for your cluster.
-For more information, review the [Create an Infrastructure Profile](./create-infrastructure-profile.md) guide.
+For more information, review the [Create an Infrastructure Profile](../cluster-profiles/create-cluster-profiles/create-infrastructure-profile.md) guide.

+  - *Add-on* profiles are exclusively composed of add-on layers.
+They do not contain infrastructure components and are instead designed for reusability across multiple clusters and multiple projects within a tenant.
+They provide the flexibility to configure clusters based on specific requirements.
+Refer to the [Create an Add-on Profile](../cluster-profiles/create-cluster-profiles/create-addon-profile.md) guide for more information.

   - *Full profiles* combine infrastructure packs with add-on layers.
 By adding layers, you can enhance cluster functionality.
 For example, you might add system apps, authentication, monitoring, ingress, load balancers, and more to your cluster.
-Refer to the [Create a Full Profile](create-full-profile.md) guide for more details.
+Refer to the [Create a Full Profile](../cluster-profiles/create-cluster-profiles/create-full-profile.md) guide for more details.

-  - *Add-on* profiles are exclusively composed of add-on layers.
-They do not contain infrastructure components and are instead designed for reusability across multiple clusters and multiple projects within a tenant.
-They provide the flexibility to configure clusters based on specific requirements.
-Refer to the [Create an Add-on Profile](create-addon-profile.md) guide for more information.

 The diagram below illustrates the components of these profile types and how you can build on infrastructure layers with add-on layers to create a full cluster profile.
 You can also create separate add-on profiles to reuse among multiple clusters.